appsmithorg/appsmith-docs/website/docs/help-and-support/troubleshooting-guide/action-errors/datasource-errors.md

 ![Click to expand](/img/missing-endpoint-error.png)

-Following is the list of errors we often see while creating new Datasources:
+Following is the list of errors users often see while creating new datasources:

 * Missing endpoint
-* Missing endpoint(s)
+* Missing endpoints
 * Missing host for endpoint
 * Missing endpoint and URL
 * Missing hostname
-* No endpoint(s) configured
+* No endpoints configured

-These messages indicate that the `Host address` field in the [datasource creation form](../../../core-concepts/connecting-to-data-sources/connecting-to-databases.md) has been left empty.
+These messages indicate that the `Host address` field in the [datasource creation form](/core-concepts/connecting-to-data-sources/connecting-to-databases.md) has been left empty.
 This error can be fixed by editing the [datasource creation form](../../../core-concepts/connecting-to-data-sources/connecting-to-databases.md) and typing in the host address for the datasource.

-### Invalid Host Error
+### Invalid host error

 ```
 Invalid host provided.
 It should be of the form http(s)://your-es-url.com
 ```

-This message indicates that the provided URL format is not correct.
-This error can be fixed by editing the [datasource creation form](../../../core-concepts/connecting-to-data-sources/connecting-to-databases.md) and providing the host URL in the correct format.
+This message indicates that the provided URL format isn't correct.
+This error can be fixed by editing the [datasource creation form](/core-concepts/connecting-to-data-sources/connecting-to-databases) and providing the host URL in the correct format.

-### Missing Port Error
+### Missing port error

 ```
 Missing port for endpoint
 ```

-This message indicates that the `Port` field in the [datasource creation form](../../../core-concepts/connecting-to-data-sources/connecting-to-databases.md) has been left empty.
+This message indicates that the `Port` field in the [datasource creation form](/core-concepts/connecting-to-data-sources/connecting-to-databases) has been left empty.

-This error can be fixed by editing the [datasource creation form](../../../core-concepts/connecting-to-data-sources/connecting-to-databases.md) and typing in the port address for the datasource.
+This error can be fixed by editing the [datasource creation form](/core-concepts/connecting-to-data-sources/connecting-to-databases) and typing in the port address for the datasource.

-### Missing Username Error
+### Missing username error

 ```
 Missing username for authentication